 Amazon Web Services

 Countries served: 140

 So, who wins the overall cloud battle here?
 It’s time to conclude this debate on Google Cloud vs AWS.
 Before we go ahead and start weighing the pros and cons of both, one thing is for sure: Whoever comes out as the winner, GCP is a serious contender for AWS.

-While AWS might be leading in terms of the number of customers, services, products, and market shares, GCP also tends to take the lead in terms of competitive as well as cost-effective pricing models and more customization options.
+While Amazon Web Services might be leading in terms of the number of customers, services, products, and market shares, GCP also tends to take the lead in terms of competitive as well as cost-effective pricing models and more customization options.

-With this, you have come to the end of this blog on AWS vs Google Cloud.
+With this, you have come to the end of this blog on Google Cloud vs AWS.
 Hopefully, you found this blog informative.
-If you want to pursue AWS and GCP in depth, then do check out Intellipaat’s AWS Certification Training Course and Google Cloud Training and Google Cloud Platform Certification.
+If you want to pursue AWS and GCP in-depth, then do check out Intellipaat’s AWS Master Certification and Google Cloud Training, and Google Cloud Platform Certification.

 Keep visiting to learn more from our blogs while we make sure that your stay is worthwhile!